Moringa Tea – Benefits, Risks, How to Make, Usages

 Moringa plant is inborn to the sub-Himalayan areas such as India, Bangladesh, Pakistan, and Afghanistan.
 The plant is full of medicinal properties starting from leaves, flowers, bark, fruits, roots, and seeds.
 All of the parts of this plant are used for making medicine.
 The moringa tree is full of health benefits, hence it is called a “Miracle Tree”.
 Another tree for this blissful plant is “drumstick leaves”.
 Moringa tea is a rich hub of important protein, minerals, and vitamins.

 The scientific name of the Moringa plant is Moringa Oleifera.
 Apart from the above names, it is also called the ben oil tree or the horseradish tree.
-It has many medicinal properties such as antiviral, antifungal, anti-inflammatory properties, and antidepressant.
+It has many medicinal properties such as antiviral, antifungal, anti-inflammatory properties, and antidepressants.
 Being native to the Himalayas, Moringa also grows in the areas like Africa, South America, and other parts of Asia.
 Although it is a medicinal plant, Moringa has few known side effects.
 Better consult your doctor before intaking moringa.

 To help you recognize Moringa leaves, it is deep green in color with long edible oval leaflets.
 All across the world, Moringa tea is gaining huge popularity as a healthy food source.
 As every part of the Moringa tree is highly healthy and edible.
 Moringa has been around for over 100 years, helping people to get good health and recover from medical problems.